 In the wake of the global financial crisis, NERA does important work in the areas of options backdating, subprime lending, auction-rate securities, structured products, Ponzi schemes, the impact of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, bank litigation, and fraud detection.

 NERA reaches its 50th anniversary.
-As the firm celebrates its first half-century we look ahead to the next one.
-New financial reforms are having a significant impact on the regulatory and legal environment for companies around the world, who continue to face myriad challenges in managing the risks and disputes that impact their businesses.
-Many disputes are becoming increasingly multi-national in their scope, and NERA continues to expand its presence in markets that are active in international arbitration and litigation.
+As the firm celebrates its first half-century, we look ahead to the next one.
+New financial reforms are having a significant impact on the regulatory and legal environment for companies around the world, which continue to face myriad challenges in managing the risks and disputes that impact their businesses.
+Many disputes are becoming increasingly multinational in their scope, and NERA continues to expand its presence in markets that are active in international arbitration and litigation.

 The new decade proves to be one of exciting transitions for NERA.
 In 2013, Dr. Lawrence Wu, a noted NERA economist specializing in antitrust and intellectual property issues, takes over as the firm's President.
 He succeeds Dr. Andrew Carron, who assumes the role of Chairman.